GurpreetRandhawa/lotide/README.md

 # lotide

-## Module 1 Week 1 and Week 2 Exercises
+## Project for Module 1 emulatind lodash.

+### Run npm install to install all dependencies